Balasubramanian-pg/Fabric-Data-Engineering-Projects/Medallion Architecture/Readme.md

 * A connected Tableau dashboard with live/refreshable data.
 * Documentation, monitoring, and access controls.

----

 # 2. Data understanding and immediate questions (items that need verification)

 These points must be clarified before final physical model design:

-* What is the canonical unique business key?
+1. What is the canonical unique business key?
 Is `enquiryNumber` unique across the dataset?
-(ASSUMPTION: yes for this plan.)
-* What does the column named `3` contain?
+2. What does the column named `3` contain?
 It looks like a stray name.
 Needs inspection.
-* What do `DCdate` and `DCnumber` represent and are they authoritative for order/fiscal data?
+3. What do `DCdate` and `DCnumber` represent and are they authoritative for order/fiscal data?
-* Is `mobile_no` considered PII that must be masked or tokenized?
+4. Is `mobile_no` considered PII that must be masked or tokenized?
 What privacy policy applies?
-* Expected data volume and refresh cadence from GitHub: daily, hourly, ad-hoc?
+5. Expected data volume and refresh cadence from GitHub: daily, hourly, ad-hoc?
-* Private repo vs public repo access.
+6. Private repo vs public repo access.
 If private, we must use personal access token for GitHub API.

 List of uncertain points requiring verification: